 - Details: Offered to children ages 5-12 as a free day camp in the winter and summer breaks from school, Camp Noogie provides fun themes, specialized workshops and lots of laughter for children who have a loved one living with cancer, have a diagnosis of cancer themselves or are grieving the loss of a loved one.
 Snacks are provided.
 There is no fee for Camp Noogie but registration is required, as there is limited space for events.
-Please visit our calendar for specific dates and/or contact Leslie Marnett, MS, CCLS for more information.
+Please visit their Program Calendar for specific dates.

 Listings of Summer Camps Outside of Tennessee

-There are many camps throughout the US that offer camp opportunities in the summer and throughout the year.
+There are many summer camps for cancer support throughout the U.S. that offer opportunities in the summer and throughout the year.
 If you are interested in camps outside of TN check out the following resources:

 - Phone: (406) 549-5987